MBTITheorist

 Estimated frequency: 3.2% of the general population

 The MBTI Manual (Myers et al., 2003) reports that ENTPs represent approximately 3.2% of the general population.
 Thomson (1998) observes that ENTPs are often among the most socially engaging of the intuitively oriented types, combining intellectual depth with conversational charisma.
-However, their love of debate and their tendency to play devil's advocate can sometimes be perceived by others as confrontational or insincere—a misunderstanding that arises from the ENTP's genuine belief that ideas are best refined through rigorous intellectual challenge.
+However, their love of debate and their tendency to play devil's advocate sometimes be perceived by others as confrontational or insincere, a misunderstanding that arises from the ENTP's genuine belief that ideas are best refined through rigorous intellectual challenge.

 Common Traits